Scottsdale PD on Patrol

 The Scottsdale Police Department is committed to the highest standards of our profession and customer service.

 We are an internationally accredited agency

-Every three years the Scottsdale Police Department voluntarily submits to a rigorous inspection and assessment by the independent Commission on Accreditation for Law Enforcement Agencies .
+Every four years the Scottsdale Police Department voluntarily submits to a rigorous inspection and assessment by the independent Commission on Accreditation for Law Enforcement Agencies .

 The accreditation process greater accountability within the department and creates a forum through which citizens and police work together collaboratively to guide the department forward.